-Thanks to our partnership with The Drum Literary Magazine, we’re crafting audio from selected BBF 2015 sessions into great new BBF podcasts that you can take on the go!
-They’ll soon be available for streaming and subscribing via iTunes, but in the meantime, we’ve put some here for you to preview.
-More sessions will be added soon.
-Enjoy!
+Thanks to our partnership with The Drum Literary Magazine, we’re crafting audio from selected BBF 2015 sessions into great new BBF podcasts that you can take on the go.
+Select podcast episodes are now available on the iTunes store and the Podcast app on your iOS device.
+Additional episodes will be posted soon (subscribe to the podcast via iTunes for all the latest content).

 Fiction Keynote: Colum McCann, Host: Claire Messud